• Skip to primary navigation

 Over 65% of T20 games are won by the team batting second.
 Chasing teams have the advantage of knowing what is required of them and hence are able to set up the game and the chase as required.
 It’s also worth noting that after 20 overs the pitch will have changed very little, so they know how it’s going to react.

-Now, it’s not just a case of backing the chasing team every time, although you likely will make money from this going by the stats alone and assuming that you bet on every single match; but you can certainly look to favour those teams from the off and then work any additional research such as form, team line up, head to heads, and pitch conditions into your decision.
+Now, it’s not just a case of backing the chasing team every time, but you can certainly look to favour those teams from the off and then work any additional research such as form, team line up, head to heads, and pitch conditions into your decision.

 Primary Sidebar